vseplyarskiy/Roulette/adding_mutation_rate/README.md

 ## Instruction for input files

-From a list of sites from which the user wants a probability of observing a mutation, create a tsv file with with CHROM, POS, REF, and ALT as the first four columns.
+Form a list of observed mutations, create a tsv file with with CHROM, POS, REF, and ALT as the first four columns.
 You may have additional columns after ALT.
 Please sort the file so that CHROM and POS are in ascending order.
 For the first row please provide a header.
 Note that we also do not have estimates for X and Y chromosomes.

 Following is the first 10 lines of an example input file:
 ```sh